-If you live in Arizona, where its hot and dry, you’re not likely to find much useful information in a book about gardening in England, where its rainy and cool.
-Join a local gardening group or find a local forum online and learn from experienced gardeners what plants grow in your conditions and which don’t.
+If you live in Arizona, it’s not likely that you’ll find much useful information in a gardening book about growing plants in England, where it rains a lot and is generally cool.
+Join a local gardening group or find a local forum online and learn from experienced gardeners what plants will grow in your climate and which ones won’t.

 Having lived in Alberta for decades, I never had an opportunity to grow cucumber, pumpkins, or squash.
 The season was too short and the temperature fluctuations during the season were too extreme – we’d often get hail in July after a 30 degree day.
 Tender plants need consist warm weather to thrive.
 Now that I live in south central BC its pretty much the sky’s the limit!
 The lush moist climate prevents extreme temperature variations during the summer, the soil is more acidic than in Alberta, and the growing season is about a month longer – I’m in heaven.